Connected algebraic groups acting on three-dimensional Mori fibrations: Mori conic bundles over surfaces

 One can thus assume that each irreducible component $C$ of $\Delta$ is pointwise fixed by a non-trivial element of $G$.
-If $S=\p^2$, this implies that all components of $\Delta$ are lines, and the hypothesis implies that $\Delta$ contains three lines not having one common point.
-This implies that $G$ is a torus of dimension $\le 2$.
-If $S\not=\p^2$, one can take a birational morphism $\eta\colon S\to \F_n$ to some Hirzebruch surface, which is $\Autz(S)$-equivariant and thus $G$-equivariant.
+If $S=\p^2$, this implies that all components of $\Delta$ are lines {(the fixed locus of any non-trivial element of $\Aut(\p^2)\simeq \PGL_3$ is a union of points and lines)}, and the hypothesis implies that $\Delta$ contains the union of three lines not having one common point.
+This implies that $G$ is a torus of dimension $\le 2$. {If $S\not=\p^2$, there exists a birational morphism $\eta\colon S\to \F_n$ (contract the $(-1)$-curves until reaching a minimal surface, and stop at $\F_1$ if you end up at $\p^2$).} This morphism is $\Autz(S)$-equivariant and thus $G$-equivariant.